Scope and Threat Modeling

 Human-led

-We define scope, trust boundaries, and likely attacker goals for your exact environment.
+We define your attack surface, trust boundaries, and the most likely attacker goals before testing begins.

 API Security